 A plan for regular collection and review of data to measure the ongoing effectiveness of the rights modification.

-Established time limits for periodic reviews to determine whether the rights modification is still necessary or can be terminated.
-The individual’s person-directed service plan must be reviewed and revised upon reassessment of functional need at least every 12 months, when the individual’s circumstances or needs change significantly, or at the request of the individual.
-Nothing in this rule shall be construed to eliminate any requirement of more frequent review that is set forth in the authorities applicable to a particular waiver or type of rights modification.
+The individual’s person-centered support plan must be reviewed and revised upon reassessment of functional need at least every 12 months, and sooner if the individual’s circumstances or needs change significantly, the individual requests a review/revision, or another authority requires a review/revision.

-The informed consent of the individual (or, if authorized, their guardian or other legal representative), in writing, outlining the specific modification and circumstances for its use.
-The case manager collects the individual’s informed consent after confirming with the individual that they understand the following:
+The informed consent of the individual (or, if authorized, their guardian or other legal representative) agreeing to the rights modification, , which must be in writing on a document outlining the specific modification and circumstances for its use.
+The case manager obtains the individual’s informed consent after confirming with the individual that they understand the following:

 Their rights;